kuijjerlab/sisana/README.md

 </p>

 ## Visualization of results
-The final stage of SiSaNA, "visualize" allows you to visualize the results of your analysis on publication-ready figures.
+The "visualize" subcommand allows you to visualize the results of your analysis on publication-ready figures.
 There are multiple types of visualization you can perform, including generating volcano plots...
 ```
 sisana visualize volcano ./example_inputs/params.yml
 ```